fuyboo/SPARTA/README.md

 ```

 ### Step3: Predict Aptamer Family Protein Binding
   In this step, you will predict which proteins are likely bound by the aptamer families.
-This involves calculating the differential matrix based on the median difference between target cells and NC (negative control) cells, filtering out low-difference families and confusing targets, and using a Gaussian Mixture Model (GMM) to refine the predictions.
+This involves calculating the differential matrix based on the median difference between target cells and NC (negative control) cells, filtering out low-difference families and confusing targets（If more than half of the families are ranked in the top three, then we believe that they are gRNAs that easily cause confusing differences.）, and using a Gaussian Mixture Model (GMM) to refine the predictions.

 ```
 predict_result<-predict_apt_pro(SUM159,